A Few Honduran Women

 In 2012 Mayatan graduated the six members of its first-ever high school class, and the following year 14 more seniors graduated.
 John served as a college counselor to both graduating classes, going so far as to sponsor one Mayatan student from an impoverished family to attend college in the United States.
 John continues to support Mayatan as our Technology Director and High School math teacher.

-Mayatan's campus in the hills above Copán Ruinas now hosts some 350 students from Copán, the neighboring countryside, and surrounding aldeas (indigenous villages).
-Our staff consists of 20 native-English speaking teachers and 15 Honduran teachers, supported by a mixed group of American and Honduran administrators.
-The school's curriculum fulfills Honduran national requirements, as well as the standards set by the Association of Bilingual Schools of Honduras (ABSH) and the American-accredited University of Missouri Distance Learning Program.
+Mayatan's campus in the hills above Copán Ruinas now hosts some 420+ students from Copán, the neighboring countryside, and surrounding aldeas (indigenous villages).
+Our staff consists of 20 native-English speaking teachers and 20 Honduran teachers, supported by a mixed group of American and Honduran administrators.
+The school's curriculum (Link) fulfills Honduran national requirements, as well as the standards set by the Association of Bilingual Schools of Honduras (ABSH) and the American-accredited University of Missouri Distance Learning Program.

 Mayatan's history has been shaped by the dedicated efforts of locals and foreigners alike.
 Those listed above have played important roles, but theirs are not the only stories; there are many others whose hard work has made Mayatan the strong educational institution it is today.
 Founder Nora Arita still has many more dreams to fulfill, such as offering college-level classes at Mayatan.
 Nora made this dream a reality in 2016.
 Mayatan partnered with a top Honduran university - UNITEC - tp offer online college level classes.
 The program is hosted out of Mayatan and is always seeking new students for enrollment!
 We'll see what happens as the Mayatan story continues.

 1991 - Nora founds the Mayatan Bilingual School.
 Nine students enroll in 1st grade.